jeancarl/tjbot-labs/emotional-light/nodejs/README.md

     ![](assets/1.8.png)

-13. Replace the placeholder `/* Step #13 */` with the following code, using the username and password credentials from the previous step:
+13. Replace the placeholder `/* Step #13 */` with the following code, using the API Key from the previous step:

     ```
         tone_analyzer: {
-          username: "6e3454ed-7b74-4e7f-b169-c6603b58ad56",
-          password: "QrmEK64YsyuM"
+          apikey: "RUGiHs3FcfFq_9BV4_mwSNRfQqwgaBV1G2zvRkMhEymR"
         }
     ```